johnalamina/nursing/refcw/art_n_sci_nursing/7HSK0274_cw_art_n_sci.md

 		5. Geographical access and criteria for resource allocation
 		6. Cultural access
 		7. Health care
 6. Equity aspects of social and community support (policy level 3)
 7. Equity aspects of lifestyle and health education (policy level 4)
 8. Biological factors
 9. Risk group perspectives
 10. Building a strategy
 	1. Selecting a starting point
 	2. Using a strategy matrix
 	3. Recognising obstacles
 	4. Securing financial resources
 	5. Organisational structures
 11. Democracy and political will
 12. Checklist for actions
 	1. How to make things happen
 	2. Immediate opportunities
-		3. Log term opportunities
+	3. Long term opportunities